Anonymous-Ekansh/Anonymous-Ekansh/README.md

 ```
 ╔══════════════════════════════════════════════════════════╗
 ║                                                          ║
-║     thanks for stopping by  ·  star if you vibe 🌟      ║
+║     thanks for stopping by  ·  star if you vibe          ║
-║                                                          ║
+║                 check the repos                          ║
 ╚══════════════════════════════════════════════════════════╝
 ```